 Bachelor degree in engineering or natural sciences or business administration/social science

 In the motivation letter, the applicant shall describe their individual motivation for going abroad and working in an international internship.
 The applicant should describe their expectations and learning aims for the internship and the practical innovation/entrepreneurial work, and what they wish to learn from engaging in a foreign business and industry environment.

-This course will accept maximum 10 exchange students per semester.
+This course will accept maximum 10 exchange students for 2020.